 Comprehensive participants gain exhibition experience with a five-week show in our Messler Gallery, starting in mid-April.
-This, together with the optional class booth at CraftBoston, is a wonderful opportunity to learn professional exhibition practice firsthand.
+This is a good opportunity to learn professional exhibition practice firsthand.
 To see work from previous student shows, please visit:

 We teach furniture making for the joy, growth, and satisfaction it brings, whether you are pursuing it professionally or as an avocation.
 We expect students to graduate with the confidence and skill to design and build fine furniture on their own, and to be qualified for employment by other fine furniture makers.

-The audience for the Nine-month Comprehensive includes: (1) college-age people who want to become professional furniture makers; (2) men and women of any age who are exploring woodworking as a potentially more fulfilling, second career; and (3) individuals of all ages who want to learn furniture making as a life-enhancing skill.
+The audience for the Nine-month Comprehensive includes: (1) college-age people who want to become professional furniture makers; (2) people of any age who are exploring woodworking as a potentially more fulfilling, second career; and (3) individuals of all ages who want to learn furniture making as a life-enhancing skill.